wr48gh-a11y/media-scouting-report/README.md

 Most outreach tooling optimizes the first question: bigger lists, faster sends, merge fields.
 This prototype is built around the second.
-The unit of work is not the email — it's the **fit case**: evidence that a specific reporter has a demonstrated reason to care about this specific story, plus an honest check on whether we can meet their standard of proof.
+The unit of work is not the email, it's the **fit case**: evidence that a specific reporter has a demonstrated reason to care about this specific story, plus an honest check on whether we can meet their standard of proof.

 ## The workflow

-1. **Story Brief** — a calm intake screen: just the story, what's being announced, and when.
+1. **Story Brief** : a calm intake screen: just the story, what's being announced, and when.
 Nothing derived shows yet; the single action is "Run Story Diagnosis."
-2. **Story Diagnosis** — the reveal.
+2. **Story Diagnosis** : the reveal.
 An honest read of the story's strength across five signals (timeliness, tension, evidence, audience stakes, novelty), with a verdict and a list of gaps to close *before* anyone's inbox is involved. **Likely Target Types** rates four audience categories